janschill/cern-solid-code-investigation/report/report.md

 Authentication in the Solid Ecosystem is supported through two ways.
 Solid OIDC is the Solid specific implementation of the widely used OpenID Connect.
 The alternative, but not from the specification preferred method is WebID-TLS.
 OpenID Connect enables the decentralized authentication and single sign-on mechanism needed for Solid.
 In Solid OIDC one key aspect is that the `Client ID` should be a WebID.
 The `Client ID` is needed in OAuth(/OIDC) for a `Client application` to identify itself with the IDP and resource server.
 Once authenticated with a username and password combination by an IDP, all Solid applications that need authentication will redirect to the chosen IDP.
-The browser uses the stored token from a set cookie to identify and is then able to use the application without a login.
+The browser uses the stored token from a set cookie to identify and is then able to use the application without login.

 ### Comments
 <!-- TODO: include from review-solid_spec.md -->